Microsoft Teams - the platform fit for any way of working

 So if my preference is to write instructions in Word and Excel but the younger members of my team work visually using the Highlighter and Pen tools, we need a platform that supports this.
 Built on Office 365, Teams amalgamates the familiar tools and apps into a single platform.
 Imagine a Project Team working within Teams, having channels for each project and thus having a single repository for everything.
 Need to collaborate with other team members?
 Just use the chat window around a document to leave notes, ask questions or launch a meeting with colleagues.

 Let me give you an example of how we use it at GCI.
 Our Marketing team are currently organising several events.
 We have created a “Team” and a number of sub channels that contain our work for each individual event.
 We also use shared Excel spreadsheets to track attendees.
 All of this information is in one channel, accessible from any device – a game changer!
 I no longer have to hunt for files, worry about version control or paste large documents through emails; I can just go into the appropriate channel and work.
 Internal IT hasn’t had to reconfigure any systems and we haven’t done any advanced training.
 Plus, if you have Office 365, Teams is free!

 At GCI we are led by Adrian Thirkill – a personable CEO, who embraces change whenever possible.
-Below is an email that Adrian recently sent to all staff:
+Below is an excerpt from an email that Adrian recently sent to all staff:

-“All of you please download Microsoft Teams, log onto it with your normal password and have some fun collaborating, learning from and learning with your colleagues and peers across all areas.
-Owners of departments – please set up your teams and use it.
-Onwards and upwards, and forever faster”
+“All of you please download Microsoft Teams and have some fun collaborating, learning from and learning with your colleagues and peers across all areas.
+Onwards and upwards, and forever faster.”

 Embracing Teams is probably one of the lowest-risk IT strategies on the market today; it augments the services you have in Office 365 and, with the power of the Microsoft Cloud, adds significant value to them.